 While performance testing is important, page speed is not the only consideration when preparing your site for peak increased traffic during peak seasons.
 As Ana Gotter at Disruptive Advertising puts it, “Your site may look great, but how well does it function?”

-That number applied to the whole buying journey, from research and price comparisons to actual purchases.
-As far as pure traffic goes, Tonya Garcia at MarketWatch reports that mobile drives 60 percent of eCommerce traffic.
-Your shop needs to be able to handle ever-increasing amount of mobile traffic, and the right eCommerce solution should take this need into account.
+Omnichannel shopping increased during the COVID-19 pandemic, so your shop needs to be able to handle the ever-increasing amount of mobile traffic, and the right eCommerce solution should take this need into account.

-- The integration consolidates your operations and data flows, especially important with peak traffic.
+- Integrating your operations and data flows, especially important with peak traffic.

 - The ERP can then play first fiddle in everything except what is presented to the shopper.

-Integrating software and systems may not be your first concern in your preparation for handling peak traffic to your eCommerce site, but it should be a major consideration as you continue to scale your eCommerce business.
+Integrating software and systems may not be your first concern while preparing to handle peak traffic to your eCommerce s.
+Still, it should be a major consideration as you continue to scale your eCommerce business.